 The consultation on the proposed storyboards for the APM Body of Knowledge 7th edition saw overwhelming support for the content plans which were developed from the initial consultation held at the start of 2018.
 This feedback, along with comments from our Specific Interest Group committees has helped shape the final structure of the publication.

 You can see the results from the consultation in the report here, together with the thoughts of APM Body of Knowledge 7th edition editor Dr Ruth Murray-Webster.

 The project management profession has developed significantly since the publication of the first APM Body of Knowledge in 1992.
 By the sixth edition (2012) it was increasingly accepted that organisations in all sectors use:

 (i) projects to deliver planned change outputs and,

 (ii) programmes and portfolios to organise projects alongside ‘business as usual’ to deliver benefits.

 The latest edition seeks to reflect the developing profession, recognising project-based working at all levels, and across all sectors for influencers, decision makers, project professionals and their teams.

 It also reflects that emerging thinking is to understand projects as social systems and project-based working in the context of accomplishing intended change and associated outcomes of strategic importance.

-The APM Body of Knowledge benefits hugely from the input of the profession.
-The diversity of views and challenge helps improve what is produced.
-To provide access to everyone equally and to ensure we’ve captured a broad range of views fairly, we will be using an online consultation platform, CitizenSpace.
-This will be available from the 26 February for eight weeks.
+The seventh edition continued in the spirit of previous editions, collaborating with the project community to create a foundation for the successful delivery of projects, programmes and portfolios.
+The diversity of views and input helped improve what was ultimately produced.
+To provide access to everyone equally and to ensure we captured a broad range of views fairly, we used an online consultation platform, CitizenSpace.

 Meet our editorial team